 Pathophysiology of necrotising fasciitis

-Infection starts in the superficial fascia.
-Enzymes and proteins released by the responsible organisms cause necrosis of fascial layers.
+The infection starts in the superficial fascia.
+Enzymes and proteins released by the responsible micro-organisms cause necrosis of fascial layers.
 Horizontal spread of infection may not be clinically apparent on the skin surface and hence diagnosis may be delayed.
-Infection then spreads vertically up into the skin and down into deeper structures.
+The infection then spreads vertically up into the skin and down into deeper structures.
 Thrombosis occludes the arteries and veins leading to ischaemia and necrosis of the tissues.

-- M proteins, which initiate an inflammatory response with release of numerous cytokines (L-1, IL-6, TNFα)
+- M proteins, which initiate an inflammatory response with the release of numerous cytokines (IL-1, IL-6, TNFα)

 - Exotoxins, which destroy neutrophils allowing bacterial growth and destroying tissues.

-Aerobic and anaerobic bacteria produce hydrogen, nitrogen, hydrogen sulfide, and methane gases that destroy hyaluronic acid enabling spread of infection.
+Aerobic and anaerobic bacteria produce hydrogen, nitrogen, and hydrogen sulfide gases that destroy hyaluronic acid enabling the spread of infection.

-What are the signs and symptoms of necrotising fasciitis?
+What are the clinical features of necrotising fasciitis?

 Signs and symptoms vary between individuals but often some or all of the following are present.